conradkoh/goals/codemaps/overdue-goals-styling.codemap.md

 This feature adds visual styling to goals based on due date urgency.
 Goals are color-coded to help users quickly identify items requiring attention:

 1. **Red (Overdue)**: Goals past their due date and not completed - displayed in red
-2. **Orange (Approaching - 2 days)**: Goals less than 2 days from due date and not completed - displayed in orange
-3. **Yellow (Approaching - 3 days)**: Goals less than 3 days from due date and not completed - displayed in yellow
+2. **Yellow (Approaching - 3 days)**: Goals less than 3 days from due date and not completed - displayed in yellow

 The styling is applied to goal titles throughout the application (week view, focus mode, summary views) and the due date tags in goal details modals/popovers.